uozalp/external-dns-simply-webhook/README.md

 ## Installation

-### 1. Get Simply.com API Key
+### 1. Get Simply.com Credentials

 1. Log in to your Simply.com account
 2. Navigate to API settings
-3. Generate a new API key
+3. Get your account name and API key
-4. Save the key securely

 ### 2. Deploy the Webhook